 Each application and motor is unique.
-As a general guideline for HVAC pumps and fans, ramp times are often set between 30 and 90 seconds.
+As a general guideline for pumps, ramp times are often set between 30 and 90 seconds.
 Typically a larger drive/motor has a longer ramp time.
 However, certain applications or pump types require a much faster or slower ramp time.